 Locate lamps 5 to 10 inches above the foliage and operate them 12 to 18 hours per day.
 Raise the lights as the plants grow.
-Be sure to keep seedlings cool enough (60 to 65 degrees F) for strong, sturdy growth after they germinate.
+After they germinate, keep seedlings cool enough (60 to 65 degrees F) for strong, sturdy growth.

 While the seedlings are still small, about one to two weeks after they emerge, transplant them by handling the leaves only.
-Plant them into 3- to 4-inch plastic pots, cell packs, disposable cups, milk cartons, or small peat pots with holes in the bottom for drainage and fill with a moistened commercial potting mix.
+Plant them into 3- to 4-inch plastic pots, cell packs, disposable cups, milk cartons, or small peat pots with holes in the bottom for drainage.
 If seedlings are not transplanted into individual containers, roots become tangled and severely damaged when transplanted.
 Place individual pots or packs in plastic or metal trays for growing and for convenience.
 Place the trays back under the lights.
 Remove excess water from trays so the seedlings will not rot.